UK Government’s National Food Strategy must prioritize plant-based food

-“Promoting plant-based food, and tackling the overconsumption of meat and dairy, requires decisive action and Labour’s National Food Strategy offers the opportunity for that action to be taken,” Heath added.
+“Promoting plant-based food, and tackling the overconsumption of meat and dairy, requires decisive action and Labor’s National Food Strategy offers the opportunity for that action to be taken,” Heath added.

 The UK already has one of Europe’s largest plant-based food markets and a large part of the population identify as “flexitarian”, meaning that they are intentionally reducing their daily meat consumption, often for health, environmental or animal welfare reasons.